-Short-circuit latch-off mode is enabled by factory fuse or by writing a 1 to the SCPx\ON bit in Register 7, LCH\CFG.
+Short-circuit latch-off mode is enabled by factory fuse (on or off for all four buck regulators).
 When short-circuit latch-off mode is enabled and the protection circuit detects an overcurrent status after a soft start, the buck regulator enters hiccup mode and attempts to restart.
 If seven continuous restart attempts are made and the regulator remains in the fault condition, the regulator is shut down.
 This shutdown (latch-off) condition is cleared only by reenabling the channel or by resetting the channel power supply.
+Note that short-circuit latch-off mode does not work if hiccup protection is disabled.

-Figure 52 shows the short-circuit latch-off detection function.
+Figure 46 shows the short-circuit latch-off detection function.

-Figure 52.
+Figure 46.
 Short-Circuit Latch-Off Detection